bouwe77/bouwe77.github.io/content/blog/currying-what-is-it-and-what-is-it-good-for/currying-what-is-it-and-what-is-it-good-for.md

 // etc.
 ```

 Because of how the `log` function works, it means you always have to pass all 3 arguments.
-This is not ideal and error-prone.
+This might cause a bit of overhead and can even be error-prone.

-For example, you'll probably want to prevent unsupported `severity` values are passed, like `"DEBUG"`, `"INFO"`, `"WARN"`, `"ERROR"`, etc. Other values wouldn't make any sense, so you probably want to validate or (even better) restrict that.
+For example, you'll probably want to make sure only supported `severity` values are passed, because other values wouldn't make any sense, so you probably want to validate or (even better) restrict that.

 > The only proper way of restricting `severity` values is using TypeScript, which we won't cover in this blog post.

-What we can do is create some utility logging functions that, when logging, save us some key strokes, so probably reduce mistakes, but also make it more clear how to do logging, by offering the following abstractions:
+What we _can_ do is create some utility logging functions that, when logging, save us some key strokes, so probably reduce mistakes, but also make it more clear how to do logging, by offering the following abstractions:

 ```js
 const logInfo = (message) => log(new Date(), "INFO", message);